We asked some of the most prolific pro bloggers and monetization experts about how to monetize a blog

-Without doubt, if you want to make more money through your blog in 2016 then I would build an online course – but not just any online course, you have to create something that scratches an itch or you won’t make those all important sales.
+Without doubt, if you want to make more money by monetizing a blog then I would build an online course – but not just any online course, you have to create something that scratches an itch or you won’t make those all important sales.

 My experiments with micro-courses in 2015 proved to me that this is the best direction to go in, and since then I’ve been learning as much as I can about creating, launching and promoting my future courses.

 I’ve got both of these and they come highly recommended if you decide that course creation is the way you want to go.

 My final advice would be to just ‘go for it’ – as you’ll just kick yourself in future if you never even try 🙂

 11. Neil Patel / @neilpatel

 Neil Patel is the co-founder of Crazy Egg, Hello Bar, and KISSmetrics.
 He helps companies like Amazon, NBC, GM, HP, and Viacom grow their revenue.
 On his website, he shares in-depth posts about content marketing, blogging, and much more, which can help you learn how to monetize a blog.